Tylersuard/Yo-Model-Jokes/README.md

 * Yo model has more dropouts than my high school.

+* Not even gradient descent can make your weight go down.

 * Your AI company is such a scam, the transformer you built rolled out. u/leonardishere